dsomleff/react-camp/README.md

 # React Camp

 ## Spec
-All ideas, tasks and some solutions was created during the watching ["The Complete React Developer Course"](https://ibm-learning.udemy.com/course-dashboard-redirect/?course_id=1286908) by [Andrew Mead](https://mead.io) and ["Complete React Developer in 2021"](https://ibm-learning.udemy.com/course/complete-react-developer-zero-to-mastery/) by [Andrei Neagoie](https://ibm-learning.udemy.com/user/andrei-neagoie/) and [Yihua Zhang](https://ibm-learning.udemy.com/user/yihua-zhang-5/).
+All ideas, tasks and some solutions was created during the watching ["The Complete React Developer Course"](https://www.udemy.com/course/react-2nd-edition/) by [Andrew Mead](https://mead.io) and ["React - The Complete Guide (incl Hooks, React Router, Redux)"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) by [Academind by Maximilian Schwarzmüller, Maximilian Schwarzmüller](https://academind.com).

 Summary Notes may be found in `react-notes/README.md`.